raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 Instead of taking two parameters (`myself` and `n`), it is now a function taking one parameter, `myself`, and returning a function that takes another parameter, `n`.

-To accommodate functions in this form, we take our sage bird and perfom some similar modifications.
+To accommodate functions in this form, we take our why bird and perfom some similar modifications.
 We'll start as above by renaming it:

 ```javascript
 const Y =